Play by Ear

 By all means, do!
 There are even some great free apps, quizzes and resources that play melodies, intervals, chords, etc. for you to identify.
 These are helpful for testing/measuring your aural skills, but how do you actually improve your aural processing so as to excel at these tests and at playing by ear?

 Piano Portals offers concrete Tools for building your aural skills in musical, methodical ways.
-You can apply these in any context, from listening to songs and 'copying' them to memorising repertoire to smashing aural tests out of the park.
+You can apply these in any context, from listening to songs and 'copying' them to memorising repertoire or smashing aural tests out of the park.

 I already play Intermediate - Advanced music from the score.
 Why should I to go back to simple melodies?

 You can use the Tools with any music you choose.
-As an Advanced player, I still use these precise Tools for memorising complex music.
-My skills, technique and confidence have benefitted immeasurably from a regular, parallel practice involving much simpler music.
+As an Advanced player, I still use these same Tools for memorising complex music.

 When I discovered the joy and value of playing by ear, I internalised hundreds of 'tiny songs', then Elementary music and then complex music, in a relatively short time.